ImperialCollegeLondon/fair-data-repository/README.md

-# Imperial Fair Data Repository
+# Helix

-This repository contains the source code for the Imperial Fair Data Repository.
+This repository contains the source code for the Helix.
 It is an instance of [InvenioRDM] customised and configured for use by Imperial.

 See the documentation at